-As noted earlier, as of Program Year 2019, EHS programs exist in every state, 16 and one state, Pennsylvania, is a state grantee of the EHS program.
-36 Center- and home-based EHS programs are available in all 51 states, ^{xxxiv} family child care EHS is available in 31 states, and 24 states have grantees offering locally-designed options. ^{16,xxxv} States vary in the share of income-eligible children with access to EHS within that state, ranging from 3.8 percent in Tennessee to 31.0 percent in the District of Columbia (see Table 3).
-18 However, the share of children with access to EHS within a state is driven primarily by how many local grantees a state has and how many children those grantees serve.
+As noted earlier, as of Program Year 2021, EHS programs exist in every state,16 and six states, Alabama, California, Delaware, District of Columbia, Georgia, and Pennsylvania, are state grantees of the EHS program.36 Center- and home-based EHS programs are available in all 51 states,^{xxxix} family child care EHS is available in 30 states, and 21 states have grantees offering locally-designed options.^{16,x1}

+States vary in the share of income-eligible children with access to EHS within that state, ranging from 4.5 percent in Nevada to 59.1 percent in the District of Columbia (see Table 3).
+However, the share of children with access to EHS within a state is driven primarily by how many local grantees a state has and how many children those grantees serve.
 States can increase the percent of income-eligible children with access to EHS by supporting local EHS programs with state funding.